Jungledisk/jungledocs/src/006_BackupSolutions.rst

 can many ppl work on file
 is it editable/view only
-limitations, ex: sync folders is 100k files or 10 gb
+limitations, ex: sync folders is 100k files or 10 gb does it automatically update files (net drive yes. simple no.)

 Backup Vault